The Wallace Stegner Prize

 - Manuscripts that do not win the Wallace Stegner Prize will also be considered for book publication.

 - Works simultaneously submitted to other publishers or contests will not be considered.

 - Portions of submitted manuscripts may have appeared previously in journals or anthologies, but previously published monographs will not be considered.

-- The competition is open to all authors except current students, faculty, and staff of the University of Utah.
-Current and former employees of The University of Utah Press are not eligible for the prize.
+- The competition is open to all authors except current students, faculty, and staff of the University of Utah as well as current and former employees of The University of Utah Press.

-- All submissions should include a cover letter indicating that this is a submission for the Wallace Stegner Prize, the complete manuscript including all illustrations and supplementary materials, and a copy of your most recent C.V.
+- All submissions should include a cover letter indicating that this is a submission for the Wallace Stegner Prize, the complete manuscript including all illustrations and supplementary materials, and a c.v. or resumé.